deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-admob/docs/advanced/targeting.md

 -   Choose __`TAG_FOR_CHILD_DIRECTED_TREATMENT_TRUE`__ to indicate that you want your content treated as child-directed for purposes of COPPA.
 This prevents the transmission of the [Android advertising identifier (AAID)](https://support.google.com/googleplay/android-developer/answer/6048248) and Advertising Identifier, IDFA on iOS.
 -   Choose __`TAG_FOR_CHILD_DIRECTED_TREATMENT_FALSE`__ to indicate that you don't want your content treated as child-directed for purposes of COPPA.
 -   Choose __`TAG_FOR_CHILD_DIRECTED_TREATMENT_UNSPECIFIED`__ if you don't want to indicate how you would like your content treated with respect to COPPA in ad requests.

+You can also change the default value set in Project Setting at runtime by calling __`UGoogleAdMob::SetTagForChildDirectedTreatment()`__ function.

 !!! note